faceless128/git-it-done/README.md

 # Git-It-Done
 ## A Github Lookup App

-Git-It-Done looks up Github users and open issues.
+Git-It-Done looks up Github users and open issues with the Github API.

 ## Features